hernanmd/BioSmalltalk/repository/BioAffymetrix.package/BioAffyTXTFormatter.class/README.md

 ##snp-count=5585
 ##samples-per-snp=94

-Number of lines is configurable by setting headerLineCount
+Number of header lines to skip is configurable by setting headerLineCount